eridur-de/mightyscape-1.2/README.md

 ### Git

 Git is required to install some of the required Python modules (and repo cloning).
 On Linux, git usually defaults to be installed.
 On Windows we need to install it.
 Please visit https://git-scm.com/downloads/win or use chocolatey.

 > [!TIP]
 > **Info:** You can ignore this step if you use our bundled installer script (way 1)!

-### Python
+### Python / Astral UV

 MightyScape heavily relies on a Python interpreter.
 As we need to install external dependencies (Python modules, partially with C bindings), we cannot stick to the bundled msys2 Python version, which comes with Inkscape.
 So we need to use a **virtualenv** on Linux or Windows.
 To speedup the process, we use the [uv](https://docs.astral.sh/uv) tool from Astral for this.

 [Here](https://gitlab.com/inkscape/inkscape/-/blob/master/buildtools/msys2installdeps.sh?ref_type=heads) you can find a list of default modules Inkscape is shipped with.

-> [!NOTE]
-> **Linux**: Python is usually installed by default, so you don't have to do anything special except setting up a virtualenv (see next chapter).
-In case the installer below does not finish in one run, execute it again and it should work (because if python has to be installed first, the command palette is not available in the session yet).

-> [!NOTE]
-> **Windows**: We need to install Python separately.
-You can download it from https://www.python.org/downloads/windows/.
-After installation please review for correct environment variable adjustments.
-The command `py` or `python` has to be in `%PATH%` to be called by cmd (terminal).

-> [!TIP]
 > **Info:** You can ignore this step if you use our bundled installer script (way 1)!

 ### Additional Python modules